-Funding from Tulsa County provides the principal source of revenues for the operations of the Authority.
+Funding from Tulsa County provides the principle source of revenues for the operations of the Authority.
 This funding consists primarily of sales taxes collected by the County for the operations of the Tulsa County Jail.

 The Authority and Tulsa County entered into an Interlocal Cooperative Jail Financing Agreement effective July 1, 2015.
-The agreement changes how revenues and expenses are divided between the two parties.
-The Authority will now be depositing, expending, and accounting for the restricted quarter-penny sales tax, other Authority revenue, and Authority grant revenue.
-All other jail-related revenues and expenses will be administered by Tulsa County.
+The agreement changed how revenues and expenses are divided between the two parties.
+The Authority now deposits, expends, and accounts for the restricted quarter-penny sales tax, other Authority revenue, and Authority grant revenue.
+All other jail-related revenues and expenses are administered by Tulsa County.

-The Authority has an agreement with the City of Jenks for the housing of their respective municipal inmates.
-There was no intergovernmental revenue earned from this city for the fiscal year ended June 30, 2017.
+The Authority had an agreement with the City of Jenks through June 30, 2019, for the housing of their respective municipal inmates.
+There was no intergovernmental revenue earned from this city for the fiscal year ended June 30, 2019.

-Note G - Jail Operations
+Note H - Jail Operations

 Since July 1, 2005, when the Tulsa County Sheriff's office began managing the operations of the jail in accordance with the authority granted it by state statutes, the Authority and the Sheriff's office have annually agreed upon a budget for operating the jail.
 The budget is approved by the Authority's Board of Trustees.
-For the year ended June 30, 2017, the approved budget to operate the jail totaled \$26,864,685.
+For the year ended June 30, 2019, the approved budget to operate the jail totaled \$27,491,048.

-Note H - Subsequent Events
+Note I - Subsequent Events

-The Authority has evaluated subsequent events through November 1, 2017, the date which the financial statements were available to be issued.
+The Authority has evaluated subsequent events through October 22, 2019, the date which the financial statements were available to be issued.

-Note I - Recent Accounting Pronouncements
+Note J - Recent Accounting Pronouncements

-The Authority does not believe there are any GASB pronouncements with implementation dates subsequent to June 30, 2017, that will have a significant impact on its financial statements.
+The Authority does not believe there are any GASB pronouncements with implementation dates subsequent to June 30, 2019, that will have a significant impact on its financial statements.